Sojworld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that print all the group the current user is part of
+script that changes the owner of the hello to the user betty